 Utilise newcomers, outsiders and critics

 “Every wise organisation should utilise employees whose eyes are open and who have alternative perspectives, as well as newcomers, outsiders and critics,” says Mats Alvesson, professor of organisation and leadership, and among the most cited organisation researchers in the world.

 “Unfortunately, organisations are often permeated by a reflection deficit.
 Critical questions are seen as uncomfortable.
 Instead, we assume a position of compliance where we try not to give anyone a reason to complain.
-We may then end up in a situation where everyone does the right thing, a positive spirit prevails and everything seems good, but in fact functions poorly.
+We may then end up in a situation where everyone does the right thing, a positive spirit prevails and everything seems good, but in fact functions poorly,” says Mats Alvesson.

 Functional stupidity can be catastrophic

-When Mats Alvesson and his co-author introduced the concept in a scientific article and following book, The Stupidity Paradox; The power and pitfalls of functional stupidity at work, it was widely recognised at workplaces and received a lot of attention in international media.
-The concept was picked up by Le Monde, Financial Times and Business Week among other media outlets, and became officially recognised as a new word in the Swedish language in the following year.
+When Mats Alvesson and his co-author André Spicer introduced the concept in a scientific article and following book, The Stupidity Paradox; The power and pitfalls of functional stupidity at work, it was widely recognised at workplaces and received a lot of attention in international media.
+The concept was picked up by Le Monde, Financial Times and Business Week among other media outlets, and became officially recognised as a new word in the Swedish language (in Swedish: Funktionell dumhet).

 “The consequences of functional stupidity can be catastrophic to a business from a long-term perspective,” Mats Alvesson concludes .

 Mats Alvesson has together with fellow researchers Roland Paulsen and Yiannis Gabriel also studied how academia can ensure that the publication of research truly helps create meaning and seek solutions to the issues facing society – rather than maintaining a culture where research is sufficient in itself.